epam/miew/tools/templates/getting-started-for-dummies.md

 Moreover, Miew permits loading data from a local file or requesting it through a specific URL.
-Future plans include supporting [numerous formats][] and even other data types, such as loading 3D geometry in prevalent formats.
+Future plans include supporting [numerous formats][] and even other data types, such as loading 3D geometry in widely used formats.

 [Protein Data Bank]: http://www.rcsb.org/
 [crystallography]: https://en.wikipedia.org/wiki/X-ray_crystallography